aufau/SaberMod/README.rst

   `g_damagePlums` to 0.

 mode [mode]
   Switch to one of admin-defined game modes.
-To see a full list type `callvote mode`.

 nk [mode]
   No Kick. `mode` can be 1 - no dmg, 2 - no knockback, 3 - no kicking